BBai-Tips/bbai/CONVENTIONS.md

 - LLM abstraction layer for multiple providers (initially Claude, with plans for OpenAI)
 - RESTful communication between CLI and API for efficiency

-## API Design
-- RESTful principles
-- Primary endpoints: /api/v1
-- JSON request/response format
-- Endpoint `handlers` call `service` objects to handle business logic
-- Service objects call `pipeline` and `repository` objects for LLM and storage
-- No authentication required (designed for local use only)
-- Optimized for memory efficiency

-Key API Endpoints:
-- Add/remove files to conversation
-- List files in conversation
-- Start/clear/continue conversation with LLM
-- Request code/text changes from LLM
-- Undo last code/text change
-- Show current token usage
-- Run arbitrary CLI command with output added to conversation
-- Load content from external web site
-- Log conversations for live viewing and review using `bbai logs`
-- Persist current conversation to disk with a `resume` feature for API restarts

-## API Pipelines
-- Abstraction for different LLM use cases such as text entity extraction and text classification
-- Uses LLM `conversation` to manage calls to LLM providers
-- Uses LLM tools for structured data in conversations
-- Implements conversation logging for live viewing and review
-- Persists current conversation to disk for resuming after API restarts

-## Conversation Management
-- Log all conversations for review using `bbai logs` command
-- Implement a persistence mechanism to save current conversation state to disk
-- Provide a `resume` feature to restore conversation state after API restarts
-- Store logs in a human-readable format (e.g., Markdown or YAML)

 ## Project Structure
-- Maintain separate directories for API and CLI
 - API: `api/src/`
 - CLI: `cli/src/`
 - Shared: `src/shared/` for code shared between API and CLI